stemail23/codenamize-js/README.md

 // 'blue-pig'
 ```

-Note that in a real situation, a much more extensive list of words would likely be provide for each category of word.
+Note that in a real situation, a much more extensive list of words would likely be provide for each catagory of word.

 # Other versions

 * [Codenamize](https://github.com/jjmontesl/codenamize) - Python (the original!)
 * [Concode](https://github.com/DannyBen/concode) - Ruby